A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: The Evolution of Isolated Phenomena

 \begin{mydef} A {\bf labelled experience} of a unit is the evolution of its internal state variables over some period of internal time, for a given surrounding environment, and a given spacetime localization (a path) within the surrounding. \end{mydef}

 For ease of reading we will usually drop the qualification ``labelled'' for experiences, and we will refer to them as ``experiences'' tout court.

 \begin{mydef} A unit whose internal state variables cannot change with respect to internal time is a {\bf simple unit}. \end{mydef} Isolated spinless elementary particles are the main examples of simple units, with internal state variables defined by mass and charge.
 Any unit that is not simple is a {\it structured unit}.
 Structured units include: isolated composite units, such as atoms, made of simple units; complex molecules and macroscopic, composite objects; isolated elementary particles that can have varying spin states; entangled elementary particles.
 While elementary particles are the main example of units we will work with, our theory is not restricted to microscopic objects, as long as the condition of isolation is satisfied.

-This paper will be concerned mostly with simple units, structured units will be addressed separately.
+\begin{remark} This paper will be concerned mostly with simple units, structured units will be addressed separately.
+Still, whenever a result will not be specifically restricted to simple units, we may assume it to be equally valid for structured units, with suitable modifications on the range and type of experiences.
+As already noted, in principle the primitive ontology we are building affirms the primacy of the notion of isolated units (whenever they arise) in understanding phenomena {\it irrespective of the size or complexity of the units}.
+Even though our main results in this paper concern spinless elementary particles, the framework of isolated units is not specifically a theory of elementary particles. \end{remark}

 Note that a specific embodiment for internal time is provided by the hypothesis of De Broglie of an internal frequency being attached to any finite mass body \cite[Chapter 1]{deBroglie1}.
 In particular, de Broglie conjectured that for any body of finite rest mass $M_0>0$ there is a internal phenomenon (a ``clock'') of frequency $\nu_0=M_0c^2/h$ attached to the body itself, where $h$ is Planck's constant and $c$ is the speed of light.
 Alternatively, we can write $\omega_0=M_0c^2/\hbar$, if for simplicity we switch to units of measure such that angular frequency is measured in radians per second and with $\hbar=\frac{h}{2\pi}$ the reduced Planck constant.